-Alexander Street Drama brings together thousands of plays from Alexander Street’s six individual full-text drama collections and makes them accessible and cross-searchable in a single, specially priced package.
+Alexander Street Drama brings together thousands of plays from Alexander Street’s six individual full-text drama collections and makes them accessible in a single, specially priced package.
 Included is all the content in these individual full-text collections: Black Drama, Asian American Drama, Latino Literature,Twentieth Century North American Drama, North American Indian Drama, and North American Women's Drama—nearly 6,000 in all.

 Approximately 85 percent of the plays in Alexander Street Drama are in copyright—you won’t find them free on the Web.
 And well more than 40 percent have never been published anywhere else, in any format, so you won’t see these works in print or find them in any library.
 Our strong relationships with the playright community enable Alexander Street to gain access to these never-before-published works.
 At last, students and scholars can read and study all the important plays of each writer, even those that have been produced but which have been unavailable for scholarship.